beginning of content

 Pregnant with twins

-Contact your doctor immediately if your abdomen feels tight, causes pain or suddenly gets bigger.
-If you have a rapid increase in body weight or if you become short of breath.
-These could be signs of TTTS (twin-to-twin transfusion syndrome — where twins receive unequal amounts of blood).
+Contact your doctor immediately if your tummy area feels tight, causes pain or suddenly gets bigger.
+Also contact your doctor if you put on weight very quickly or if you are short of breath.
+These could be signs of TTTS (twin-to-twin transfusion syndrome).
+This is when your twins get different amounts of blood.

 Key facts

-- If you’re having twins, you may be offered more appointments and ultrasounds.
+• If you’re having twins, you may need more antenatal appointments and ultrasounds.

-- If your twins share one placenta, a problem can develop where one baby gets too much blood and the other doesn’t get enough — your health team will monitor for this during your health checks.
+• If your twins share a placenta, there is sometimes a complication where one baby doesn’t get enough blood — your health team will check for this.

 How is pregnancy with twins different to pregnancy with one baby?

-You’ll be offered monitoring more often during your pregnancy if you’re having twins, to make sure everything is going well.
+You will be offered more checks during your pregnancy.
+This is to make sure everything is going well.

 What type of antenatal care do I need?

-You’ll need to have more health checks and ultrasounds — when and how often depends on the type of twins you’re having.
-When you attend all your appointments, your midwife or doctor can monitor you and your babies’ health and identify any problems early.
+You’ll need to have more health checks and ultrasounds.
+When you go to your appointments, your midwife or doctor will check you and your babies’ health.
+This will show up any problems early.

 What are my options for giving birth to twins?

-Talk to your midwife or doctor about your options for vaginal or caesarean birth.
-It’s good to discuss your options ahead of time, as your birthing plan will need to take your individual circumstances into account.
+Talk to your midwife or doctor about your options ahead of time.
+Your birth plan will need to take your individual circumstances into account.

-Twins are more likely than single babies to be born premature (before 37 weeks) and there is a chance they may spend time in a neonatal intensive care unit (NICU) or special care nursery (SCN).
+Premature babies sometimes need to spend time in a neonatal intensive care unit (NICU) or special care nursery (SCN).

 Are there any complications having twins?

 There is a higher risk of complications if you’re pregnant with twins.
-Some complications can happen in any pregnancy, but are about twice as likely with twins.
+Some complications can happen in any pregnancy.
+But these issues are twice as likely with twins.

 There are other complications that can only happen with twins who share a placenta.
-This is why you will need extra monitoring if you’re having MCDA or MCMA twins.
+This is why you will need extra health checks if you’re having MCDA or MCMA twins.

 Complications that can happen in any pregnancy